dvkwong/dvkwong/_posts/2024-04-20-Create-a-blog-in-10-minutes.md

 # Why Github and Jekyll?

 * Github is the largest git source repository in the world and used by millions of people and organisations.
-* Github makes it simple and easy to host Jekyll websites.
+* Github makes it simple and easy to host Jekyll websites for FREE.
 * Jekyll uses markdown text files for writing blog posts using a text editor.
 [VSCode](https://code.visualstudio.com/) text editor recommended!
 * No pesky databases or complex coding bits to worry about!